hornkim/Essence-Explorer/README.md

 To start the application, from the top level, execute: swipl prolog/semat_server.pl

 In a browser go to http://localhost:8000/
+There is no manual yet.
+The edit page allows you to create prolog code for a few of the Essence Entities.
+You need to paste the code generated into the app.

 Thanks
 Kim Horn